-- Organize your writing by using chronological order, cause and effect, compare and contrast, or problem and solution. - Make sure your writing has a concluding statement that supports the information or explanation presented. - ✓ Strengthen your writing by planning, revising, editing, rewriting, or trying a new approach. - ✓ Use the rubric before, during, and after writing to make sure you are meeting the criteria.
+- Cite strong evidence from a text to support analysis of an author's point of view and purpose. - Organize your writing by using chronological order, cause and effect, compare and contrast, or asking and answering questions. - Make sure your writing has a concluding statement that supports the information or explanation presented. - Strengthen your writing by planning, revising, editing, rewriting, or trying a new approach. - Use the rubric before, during, and after writing to make sure you are meeting the criteria.

-[NOTE: The structure of the practice items for this unit and for Unit 4 is as it appears in the first section of the Georgia Milestones End-of-Grade assessment: 1) multiple-choice questions (three on the actual test); 2) a constructed-response item (one on the actual test); and 3) an extended writing prompt (one on the actual test).
+[NOTE: The structure of the practice items for this unit and for Unit 4 is as it appears on the Georgia Milestones End-of-Grade assessment: 1) multiple-choice questions (three on the actual test); 2) a constructed-response item; and 3) an extended writing prompt.
 Additionally, the instructions for the extended writing prompt are in a format that is similar to the one on the End-of-Grade assessment.
-There is no extended writing prompt for the Unit 4 practice items.
+There is no extended writing prompt for Unit 4.]